Progressive rollout

 To add a rollout to a feature flag, you need to follow the steps below:

-3. Choose the Enable operation and select Progressive Rollout.
+- Click the + New Operation and select Progressive Rollout.

 The progressive rollout only works for flags with two variations and no running experiment.